 The riders are negotiable and typically go back and forth between the attorneys.

 As you might expect, when you are purchasing a co-op, this requires special consideration.
-Given the necessary board approval, your lawyer may want to put in language regarding the timing and what happens to your deposit if you are denied.
+Given the necessary board approval, your lawyer may want to put in language the timing and what happens to your deposit if you are denied.
 In addition, the board likely wants to interview you, and the rider should mention the timing.

 Your lawyer may ask the seller to acknowledge that the co-op board approved any significant changes to the unit.
-Otherwise, the board may delay your closing while the seller gains their compliance.
+Otherwise, the board may delay your closing while the seller gains compliance.

 A rider’s limitsA rider’s limits

-Mostly, there are no limits to what a seller or buyer can put into a contract rider.
-As a result, a buyer or seller can make unreasonable demands, and it is generally legal.
-Illegal provisions typically relate to discrimination based on race, religion, gender, sexual orientation, or anything else forbidden by federal, New York State, or New York City housing laws.
+There are no limits to what a seller or buyer can put into a contract rider.
+As a result, a buyer or seller can make unreasonable demands, which are generally legal.
+Illegal provisions typically relate to discrimination based on race, religion, gender, or sexual orientation or are forbidden by federal, New York State, or New York City housing laws.

-Landlords can also have riders on the standard leasing contract.
-These might relate to them requiring rental insurance and the landlord’s requirement to put in window guards.
-But you should read it carefully.
-As the form gets longer, the likelihood of the landlord’s demands is unreasonable increases.
+Landlords can also have riders on the standard lease agreement.
+These might relate to them requiring rental insurance and the landlord’s requirement to install window guards.
+But you should read it carefully as the form gets longer; the likelihood of the landlord’s demands being unreasonable increases.